رهپویه معماری و شهرسازی

 Introduction

 In contemporary discourse on urban public spaces, a paradigmatic shift has occurred from an emphasis on physical form toward human experience, social interaction, and embodied perception.
 Public spaces are no longer viewed merely as infrastructures for movement, but as dynamic arenas where urban memory, symbolic identity, and lived experiences are continually produced and reproduced.
-Accordingly, the analytical framework for such spaces must consider the continuous interaction among three core pillars: physical form, users’ behavior, and perception—while becoming fully comprehensive only when time is introduced as a fourth, dynamic component.
+Accordingly, the analytical framework for such spaces must consider the continuous interaction among three core pillars: physical form, users’ behavior, and perception; this framework becomes fully comprehensive only when time is introduced as a fourth dynamic component.
 Current theoretical literature increasingly conceptualizes the city as a time-sensitive, multi-layered construct, in which temporal rhythms actively shape spatial experience.

 Two major traditions have influenced this field.
 The physical–perceptual tradition, grounded in the seminal works of Lynch (1960) and Gehl (2011, 2013), highlights how qualities such as legibility, enclosure, imageability, and active edges structure perception and behavior.
 The phenomenological–temporal tradition, informed by Heidegger (1927) and Giedion (1941/2009), views place as inherently temporal and historically stratified—a notion expanded by Carmona (2021) and Madanipour (2007), who describe urban space as a “historical palimpsest” shaped by successive layers of time.